viega/hatrack/README.md

 writers, at all times, including the *hihats*, the *lohats*, *oldhat*, *witchhat* and *woolhat*.

-### Order Insertion Preservation and consistent views.
+### Order Insertion Preservation and consistent views

 In every other hash table I've ever seen that allows multiple concurrent writers, it's impossible to ensure a consistent view of the